 University of Birmingham academic Dr Benedetta Rossi’s book From Slavery to Aid engages two major themes in African historiography: the slow death of slavery and the evolution of international development, and reveals their interrelation in the social history of the region of Ader in the Nigerien Sahel.

 Methods of aid

-It traces the historical transformations that turned a society where slavery was a fundamental institution into one governed by the goals and methods of 'aid'.
+The book traces the historical transformations that turned a society where slavery was a fundamental institution into one governed by the goals and methods of 'aid'.

-The book, published in 2015 by Cambridge University Press, considers developments over a long period of time, from the pre-colonial power of the Caliphate of Sokoto, to the French empire’s colonial rule, to the aid-driven policies of the present.
+It, published in 2015 by Cambridge University Press, considers developments over a long period of time, from the pre-colonial power of the Caliphate of Sokoto, to the French empire’s colonial rule, to the aid-driven policies of the present.

 Successive governments promised to improve the circumstances of those at the bottom of Ader’s society, but continued to expect them to work for little or no pay.
 Enduring legacies of slavery are due partly to the challenges posed by the Sahara’s climate.
 But environmental explanations fail to account for the continuing exploitation of particular groups and to explain changes in strategies of oppression and resistance.